-Effective January 16, 2016, the Office of Foreign Assets Control of the U.S. Department of the Treasury adopted General License H which authorizes non-U.S. entities that are owned or controlled by a U.S. person to engage in certain activities with Iran so long as they comply with certain specific requirements set forth therein.
+On January 16, 2016, the Office of Foreign Assets Control of the U.S. Department of the Treasury ("OFAC") adopted General License H which authorized non-U.S. entities that are owned or controlled by a U.S. person to engage in certain activities with Iran so long as they complied with certain specific requirements set forth therein.

 As and when allowed by the applicable law and regulations, certain of our non-U.S. subsidiaries provide global marine and energy policies and global marine reinsurance which may have some exposure to Iran.
 The global marine policies and reinsurance provide coverage for vessels navigating into and out of ports worldwide.
-In light of European Union and U.S. modifications to Iran sanctions, including the issuance of General License H, and consistent with General License H, we have been notified by our intermediaries for this business that certain of our policyholders have begun to, or will begin to, ship cargo to and from Iran, and that such cargo may include transporting crude oil from Iran to another country.
-We are unable to attribute gross revenues or net profits from these policies to activities relating to Iran.
-To the extent permitted by applicable law, we currently intend for our non-U.S. subsidiaries to continue to provide such coverage.
+In light of European Union and U.S. modifications to Iran sanctions in 2016, including the issuance of General License H, and consistent with General License H, we have been notified that certain of our policyholders shipped cargo to and from Iran, and that such cargo may include transporting crude oil from Iran to another country.
+Since these policies insure multiple voyages and fleets containing multiple ships, we are unable to attribute gross revenues or net profits from these policies to activities involving Iran.
+On May 8, 2018, the President announced that the U.S. would withdraw from the Joint Comprehensive Plan of Action and begin reinstituting Iranian sanctions.
+Since May 8, 2018, our non-U.S. subsidiaries operating under General License H have not entered into any new transactions that had previously been permitted under General License H. On June 27, 2018, OFAC revoked General License H and added regulations which authorized all transactions and activities ordinarily incident and necessary to the winding down of activities previously approved under General License H through November 4, 2018.
+Our non-U.S. subsidiaries operating under General License H completed their wind down activities by November 4, 2018, in accordance with all applicable laws and regulations.